 This easy gluten-free oatmeal breakfast bake is wonderful for Thanksgiving, Christmas or New Year’s Day brunch.
 It’s also one of my go-to healthy breakfasts year-round.
 The ingredients are so simple — you probably have all of them on hand — but the end result is incredible.

 Sometimes you wake up on Christmas Day and realize that while you planned a delicious dinner, you forgot to plan anything for breakfast.
 And maybe you eye your pantry and fridge to try to figure out what to make that won’t be sad and depressing since it’s Christmas Day after all.
 And then maybe this magical recipe is born.
-Okay, not maybe — that’s exactly what happened with this recipe over seven years ago.
+Okay, not maybe — that’s exactly what happened with this recipe over eight years ago.
 If you’re ready to start baking, jump to the recipe at the bottom of this post!

 Gluten-Free, Dairy-Free Oatmeal Apple Breakfast Bake

 This apple oatmeal breakfast bake is now one of my staples for breakfast during the week and I always make it on the morning of Christmas Eve too.
 (I typically reserve Christmas morning for German Pancakes since that’s what we always had growing up!)

 And, pro tip, the leftovers pair really well with ice cream so it makes a great healthier dessert as well –– sort of like an apple crisp!
 The texture of baked oats is entirely different from other types of oat preparations and it’s my absolute favorite.
 It’s still slightly firm and it absorbs the flavors beautifully from the other ingredients.
 Think of this like an elevated baked oatmeal recipe.